⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 Most e-bike manufacturers offer regular application updates.

-Depending on the make and system of your bike's motor, these firmware updates may help increase torque, extend battery life, or provide other useful upgrades.
+Depending on the make and system of your bike's motor, these firmware updates can help increase torque or extend battery life.
+More secondary, they provide other useful upgrades (screen display or functionality with an application).

 You don't have to visit your dealer for every new update.
-Unless it's a major correction, you can consider that an annual update at the time of revision is sufficient.
+Unless it's a major correction, you can consider an annual update at the time of servicing to be sufficient.
+What's more, the latest electric bikes can be updated via an application (such as Bosch).

 How much does it cost to maintain an electric bike?